8 New Year resolutions for recruiting

 For instance, if you’re looking for more experienced hires, considering putting more resources toward professional industry association outreach.

 “Candidates are a little less stressed because they’re coming off of holiday vacation, and therefore more apt to put a meeting on the calendar for January,” says Deyrieux.

 You might also consider targeting talent pools in cities that have high job search volume, especially if your company is willing to relocate new hires.
-(In case you’re wondering, Monster’s top five cities for job searches per capita in 2018 were Pittsburgh, Atlanta, Orlando, Tampa, and Richmond.)
+(In case you’re wondering, Monster’s top five cities for job searches in 2019 were San Francisco, Houston, New York, Atlanta and Dallas).

 Even passive seekers who might be content in their jobs like to keep tabs on what’s out there.

 According to research by Addison Group, despite the fact that 72 percent of employees say they are happy, 60 percent of them are looking for a new job.

 In fact, Monster Intelligence found that daily job search activity (including job searches and resume uploads) mostly takes place between 11 am and 1 pm.
 That implies that candidates will use their lunch breaks to work on their new job resolutions, so keep that in mind when scheduling social media posts.
 The most popular day to look for a job?
 Wednesday.

 To learn about the top industries, keywords and companies searched by candidates, check out more Monster candidate data from our 2019 hiring report.